gv-sh/gaurav-singh.info/work/2011-05-10-design-copilot-at-tc.md

 deck: Design Leadership
 remote: true
 layout: work.njk
 description: Served as one of the Design Copilots for Topcoder, the world’s largest crowdsourcing company with an open global community of designers, developers, data scientists, and competitive programmers.
-Gaurav has helped onboard new designers for years and en- gaged with several Fortune 500 companies to facilitate design challenges.
+Gaurav has helped onboard new designers for years and engaged with several Fortune 500 companies to facilitate design challenges.
 permalink: /work/design-copilot-at-tc/
 ---